-During the 2021-2022 academic year, Chicago State University handed out 11 bachelor's degrees in biological & biomedical sciences.
-This is a decrease of 15% over the previous year when 13 degrees were handed out.
+For the most recent IPEDS reporting year, Chicago State University handed out 12 bachelor’s degrees in biological & biomedical sciences.

 | In State | Out of State | |